dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 And when switching kexts, ensure you don't have both FakeSMC and VirtualSMC enabled in your config.plist, as this will cause a conflict.

-### X79 and X99 Kernel Panic on IOPCIFamily
+### X99 Kernel Panic on IOPCIFamily

-Due to some rewriting of IOPCIFamily, many X79 and X99 machines will now kernel panic on said kext.
-Currently there are no known working solutions.
+This is due to a unused uncore PCI Bridges being enabled in ACPI, and so IOPCIFamily will kernel panic when probing unknown devices.
+To resolve, you'll need to add [SSDT-UNC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-UNC.dsl) to your system

 ### DeviceProperties injection failing